 requests is now available to select in the query builder.

-requests is a delta metric, you can choose to display either the count (the number of requests made at each data point displayed) or the rate (the number of requests per second).
+requests is a delta metric, you can choose to display either the delta (the number of requests for that point in time) or the rate (the number of requests per second).

 For example, this chart uses